-But I also know that sepsis is notoriously hard to diagnose and usually shows itself when it is already advanced.
+But I also know that sepsis is notoriously hard to diagnose and usually shows itself when it is already well advanced.
 And it likes to kill people, over 30,000 every year in the UK, mostly adults.
 What chance a four year old boy with half a heart?
-The consensus was that it was a nasty case of constipation when in reality it was a bacteria called staphylococcus aureus wreaking havoc inside him as the sepsis set in.
+The consensus at the time was that it was a nasty case of constipation when in reality it was a bacteria called staphylococcus aureus wreaking havoc inside him.
 We had no reason to doubt them and I accept that they were doing their best but the pain he suffered during those three days will haunt me forever.
 It is the closest thing to unbearable that any parent can surely face.
-Your child, so racked with pain, shaking, confused, and scared.
+Your child, racked with pain, shaking, confused, and scared.
 By the time he was taken down to theatre to put in a central line, the sepsis was in full throttle.
 His face as he looked at us as they wheeled him away is etched in my memory.
 It was the last fully conscious communication we ever shared with him.
 He died 9 days later.

 My wife continues to amaze me with her composure and grace.
 Unbeknown to me, she had written letters to both Mr Austin and Dr Krauseman and other doctors who weren’t able to come, just in case she was unable to express herself during the meeting.
 In them were just words of thanks for everything they did for Edward.
 Of course, being the superstar she is, she was able to say everything she wanted as elegantly and as heartfelt as always.
-She has still not read a single word of any of my posts and I owe it to her to say publicly that she is far more accepting of that delay and does not consider anything other than the very best was done for our son.
+She has still not read a single word of any of my posts and is far more accepting of that delay and does not consider anything other than the very best was done for our son.
 I hope dearly that I too one day will be able to feel the same way.
-In my heart I do believe that she is right but I need to get there on my own terms.
+In my heart I believe that she is right but I need to get there on my own terms.
 I also have a duty as her husband never to make her doubt how she feels.
-She is right.
-It is I, and only I, that must deal with this.

 After Mr Austin and Dr Krauseman finished, something genuinely lovely happened.
 Three of the nurses – Nicky, Sam and Jason – came to see us.
 This meant the world to us.
 The parent-nurse relationship is very different to the one that exists between parent and doctor.
 You get to talk to them and spend so much more time together as they tend to both your child’s needs and your emotional journey during their relentless 12 hour shifts.
 They are true superstars.
 We got to know so many more – Jo, Francesca (who came to the funeral), Emily – to name just a few.
 If any of you are reading this, you helped us during the very worst moments of our lives and gave us the strength we needed to provide our son with all our love as we shepherded him out of this world.
 We will never, ever, forget you.

 After that, we had two more things to do.
 First was to visit the hospital chapel.
-I get asked about religion a lot in the wake of Edward’s death.
-I have a very difficult and unorthodox relationship with all organised religions but I do have a deep belief in karma.
+I’ve been asked about religion a lot in the wake of Edward’s death.
+I have a complex and unorthodox relationship with all organised religions but I do believe in a kind of karma.
 The last time I had been in the chapel was just before Edward died and I was very, very angry with the world and said some terrible things.
 So I went in to make my peace, irrespective of what I do and don’t believe.
 It was the right thing to do.
 Even now, I visit our local church almost every day to light his candle and it’s a place of immense comfort, no matter what.

 The second thing was to walk to the river front, to see that view of the Thames and the Houses of Parliament, once again but for the first time without Edward.
 It had always been a comforting sight, to feel that we were in one of the best hospitals in the world next to one of its most famous rivers and such a historic building.
-We had sat by it through every operation, even the last ditch emergency one the day before he died.
+We had sat by it through every operation, even the last ditch emergency procedure the day before he died.
 And to be fair, he survived every one of them.
 Just that damn infection.
-Yes it’s a cliche, but the Thames, like all great rivers, is a metaphor for life.
+The Thames, like all great rivers, is a metaphor for life.
 It brings life and death, but it keeps on going, and we must do that too.
-For me, for Clare, for our children, our family, our friends and, above all, Edward.
+For our children, our family, our friends and, above all, Edward.

-The next day, Clare and I once again swapped roles.
-She was up, and I was very, very down.
+The next day I was very, very down.
 The reason was simple.
 We had both felt that, somehow, Edward had been with us that day.
-The fact that he was the subject of every conversation, the source of both tears and laughter, made it feel that he was there with us in the room, playing between the chairs whilst we talked to the doctors and nurses.
+He had been the subject of every conversation, the source of both tears and laughter, and it made it feel like he was there with us in the room, playing between the chairs whilst we talked to the doctors and nurses.
 The sun was out, the sky was blue and it felt like he was happy.
 But the next day he was gone again and I couldn’t find him no matter how hard I looked.
-I was inconsolable.
-Today, March 28th, is eight months to the day that he passed away.
-In two days it is Mother’s Day, and the day after that is Arthur’s and Edward’s fifth birthday.
-Together they probably present one of the toughest challenges that my wife has ever faced but we will pull together and look after her.
-That is what families are for.
+It felt awful.

-Let me end with two true stories about Arthur, which I hope will illustrate what I just said.
+Let me end with two true stories about Arthur that have provided some comfort.
 Firstly, a few weeks ago, I spent the day with him at Warwick Castle whilst Clare and Alice went to Stratford to see Peter Pan.
 Both Clare and I felt that Alice would benefit from this new telling of the famous tale that focuses on Wendy’s relationship with Peter, her brother who had died and would never grow up.
 We thought that it would be too much for Arthur so I took him for a boys’ day out instead.
-It was a beautiful sunny day (as it always seems to be with Edward) and at one point I turned to Arthur and said, “Sweetheart, you know Edward would have loved it here.”
+It was a beautiful sunny day (as it always seems to be on Edward’s occasions) and at one point I turned to Arthur and said, “Sweetheart, you know Edward would have loved it here.”
 “But he is here”, he replied.
 “How do you know?”
 I asked.
 “Because he’s holding my hand.”
 I knelt down and asked, “How do you know he’s holding your hand?”, to which he said simply, “Because every time he does my hand feels warm.”

 Some days earlier, Arthur had casually said to me that he had only once ever dreamt of Edward.
 We talk about him every day so it’s not something that worries me.
 In fact, Arthur will often very proudly say that although he cried on that first day when he found out he hasn’t felt the need to do so since.
 Maybe we now know why.
-Anyway, he told me that he dreamt of Edward just a few days after he died, wearing his favourite red fleece, just standing silently in a field of light with all the colours of the rainbow behind him.
+Anyway, he told me that he dreamt of Edward a few days after he died, wearing his favourite red fleece, standing silently in a circle of light with all the colours of the rainbow around him.
 He went off and drew me a picture.
-It’s no Michelangelo, but it’s beautiful and I have have posted it below.
+It’s lovely and I have have posted it below.

-Who am I to question a four year old boy who has no preconceptions about life or death?
+Who am I to question a four year old boy who has no preconceptions about life or what happens after death?
 I think perhaps that children have a lot to teach us.

 (If you haven’t done already and would like to make a donation to Edward’s memorial fund for Little Hearts Matter, please do so here.
 Every penny raised goes to helping other children and their families affected by congenital heart disease.
 Thank you.)